 Project agreements are usually governed by the law of the jurisdiction in which the project assets are located.

-In the case of orphan note-issuing vehicles, as described in the Typical Funding Techniques section of 1.4 Structuring the Deal, which are commonly used for international project finance transactions, their equity interests are usually owned by a licensed Cayman Islands trust company (in its capacity as share trustee on trust for charitable purposes).
+In the case of orphan note-issuing vehicles, as described in Typical Funding Techniques at 1.3 Structuring the Deal, which are commonly used for international project finance transactions, their equity interests are usually owned by a licensed Cayman Islands trust company (in its capacity as share trustee on trust for charitable purposes).
 The trust is created through a declaration of trust.
 This declaration of trust, the constitutional documents of the vehicle and the local service agreements are usually (and in some cases are required to be) governed by Cayman Islands law.